 Operation on Omaha Beach started at 6:30 a.m., troops landed under fire from the shore, and 22-years old Huston Riley was one of the survivors who reached the beach.

-Only 11 photos of June 6 1944 weren’t spoiled and were published as The Magnificent Eleven in the LIFE magazine.
-These pictures inspired Steven Spielberg to make the film Saving Private Ryan look like it was in Capa’s photographs: dark, hard, and desperate.
+Only 11 historical photos of June 6, 1944, weren’t spoiled and were published as The Magnificent Eleven in the LIFE magazine.
+These pictures inspired Steven Spielberg to make the film Saving Private Ryan look like in Capa’s photographs: dark, hard, and desperate.

 34. Flag Raising on Iwo Jima, Joe Rosenthal, 1945.

-Back in 1945, it was an important strategy to set a platform near Japanese shores, but nowadays, it’s disputed.
-The small volcanic island of Iwo Jima was the only battlefield, where American troops’ losses exceeded Japanese, and it’s utility remained controversial.
+In 1945, it was an important strategy to set a platform near Japanese shores, but it’s currently disputed nowadays.
+The small volcanic island of Iwo Jima was the only battlefield where American troops’ losses exceeded Japanese, and it’s utility remained controversial.

-Nevertheless, The Flag Raising on Iwo Jima became the most recognizable photo of the Pacific War among WW2 iconic images.
+Nevertheless, The Flag Raising on Iwo Jima became one of the most recognizable historical photos of the Pacific War among WW2 iconic images.

 35. Raising a Flag over the Reichstag, Yevgeny Khaldei, 1945.

 Victory over Hitler’s regime was a long-awaited event.
-After Soviet troops took Berlin in May 1954, photographer Yevgeny Khaldei took a series of photographs of the raising of the flag over the Reichstag.
+After Soviet troops took Berlin in May 1954, photographer Yevgeny Khaldei took a series of photographs of raising the flag over the Reichstag.
 The flag itself was made of tablecloths, and the photos were planned as documentaries for the Soviet magazine “Pravda.”
 Staging the picture, the photographer correctly transferred the euphoria from victory and added more drama by retouching clouds over the ruined city.
-That period, many Soviet photographers took shots but worldwide became known this photo due to its usage in propaganda and the number of reprints on postcards, posters, post stamps, etc. The bloodiest decade in history was almost over and this moment is frozen in this photo.
+That period, many Soviet photographers took shots but worldwide became known this photo due to its usage in propaganda and the number of reprints on postcards, posters, post stamps, etc. The bloodiest decade was almost over, and this moment is frozen in these historical photos.